Constructing Perfect Steganographic Systems: Introduction

 \section{Introduction}

-The goal of steganography can be described as follows.
-Alice and Bob can exchange messages of a certain kind (called covertexts) over a public channel.
-The covertexts can be, for example, a sequence of photographic images, videos, text emails and so on.
-Alice wants to pass some secret information to Bob so that Eve, the observer, cannot notice that any hidden information is being passed.
-Thus, Alice should use the covertexts to hide the secret text.
-It may be assumed that Alice and Bob share a secret key.
-A classical illustration from \cite{sy} states the problem in terms of communication in a prison: Alice and Bob are prisoners who want to concoct an escape plan passing each other messages which can be read by a ward.
+In this work we take an information-theoretic approach to steganography, and construct perfectly secure steganographic systems for the case of finite-memory sources of covertext.
+We also show that some (probabilistic) assumptions on the sources of covertexts are necessary, by demonstrating some principled computational limitations on steganography that arise in the absence of such assumptions.

-Perhaps the first information--theoretic approach to steganography was taken by Cachin \cite{ca}.
-In this work the sequence of covertext is modelled by a memoryless finite-alphabet distribution.
+Perhaps the first information--theoretic approach to steganography was proposed by Cachin \cite{Cachin:04}, who modeled the sequence of covertext by a memoryless distribution.
 Besides laying out basic definitions of steganographic protocols and their security, Cachin has constructed a steganographic protocol, which, relying on the fact that the probability distribution of covertexts is known, assures that the distributions of covertexts with and without hidden information are statistically close (but, in general, are not equal).
-For the case of an unknown distribution, a universal steganographic system was proposed, in which this property holds only asymptotically with the size of the hidden message going to infinity.
+For the case of an unknown distribution, a universal (distribution--free) steganographic system was proposed, in which this property holds only asymptotically with the size of the hidden message going to infinity.
 Distribution-free stegosystems are of particular practical importance, since in reality covertexts can be a sequence of graphical images, instant or email messages, that is, sources for which the distribution is not only unknown but perhaps cannot be reasonably approximated.
 Cachin has also defined perfectly secure steganographic systems as those for which the probability distribution of covertexts with and without hidden information are the same.
-It is worth noting that, since C.~Shannon's celebrated paper ``Communication theory of secrecy systems'' \cite{S2}, the information--theoretic approach was efficiently applied to many problems of secrecy systems, see e.g. \cite{Ma1} and references therein.

-We follow the information--theoretic approach to steganography of \cite{ca} and propose constructions of perfectly secure stegosystems.
-This means that in these stegosystems covertexts with and without hidden information are statistically indistinguishable.
-In other words, Eve does not get any information on whether hidden text is being transmitted within the covertext sequence.
-This is an improvement over the universal stegosystem of Cachin in that we replace $\epsilon$-security in asymptotic by perfect security for any message length.
-Moreover, we relax theoretical assumptions of \cite{ca} by allowing the source of covertexts to have an infinite alphabet and to have a finite memory.